The Real Thing (Gwen Stefani song): Background and release

 Linda really wanted to do what I wanted and was all about praising me.
 It was beautiful because I could tell her, 'I really love this song and I want to sound like this so bad.'
 I would come in the next day and she would've done it.
 She would do the music part, I'd write the lyrics and we'd write the melodies together.
 I'm very specific about lyrics – that's the one thing I wouldn't really collaborate on.

 While developing a concept for Love.
 Angel.
 Music.
 Baby., Stefani felt inspired by the music of Prince, New Order, Club Nouveau, and Madonna, and wanted to create a feel-good dance-pop album.
 During songwriting sessions for the album, she approached New Order with an idea that they would collaborate with her on a song.
 Because they were in the process of creating original lyrics for their eighth studio album, Waiting for the Sirens' Call (2005), they declined her offer, leaving Stefani to write a song in the style of the group instead.
 However, after hearing the track she wrote, they decided to play on it, explaining that they admire Stefani as an artist and were also recently impressed by a remix of her debut single "What You Waiting For?".
 Stefani ultimately enlisted members Peter Hook to play on bass, and lead vocalist Bernard Sumner to provide background vocals on "The Real Thing".
 Due to the song's many collaborators, Niall McMurray from Into the Pop Void assumed that Stefani was likely unable to work with them all simultaneously.

-In 2005, Interscope Records released "The Real Thing" as a promotional single in the Philippines, where a CD single intended for airplay was distributed.
-The CD includes both the album version and the Wendy & Lisa Slow Jam Remix of the song.